mk-fg/clearlooks-phenix-humanity/README.rst

   - progressbar_effect alpha(shade(@progressbar_fill, 0.685), 0.15);
   - progressbar_border mix(@m_spot_2, @progressbar_fill, 0.28);

-  background-image of that widget will be a bunch of gradients, as described by murrine_draw_glaze() in cairo-support.c, stripes are semi-transparent sharp repeating-linear-gradient on top, plus border with color from above.
+- background-image of that widget will be a bunch of gradients, as described by murrine_draw_glaze() in cairo-support.c - see `murrine-notes.txt`_ for rough translation.

+- Stripes are semi-transparent sharp repeating-linear-gradient on top.

+- Border is drawn with color from above translation.

-- gtk-color-translate.py script can be used to get result for various GTK3 color expressions, e.g. ``./gtk-color-translate.py 'shade(#8f5f4a, 1.5)'`` -> ``#cf9277``.
+gtk-color-translate.py script can be used to get result for various GTK3 color expressions, e.g. ``./gtk-color-translate.py 'shade(#8f5f4a, 1.5)'`` -> ``#cf9277``.

-- See `murrine-notes.txt`_ for more details on how specific widget looks are composed.
+See `murrine-notes.txt`_ for more details on how specific widget looks are composed.

 .. _murrine-notes.txt: murrine-notes.txt